A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 .

-Practical Application of Value-Based Semantics in Everyday Life
+Practical Application of Value-Based Semantics

-class adheres to Value-Based Semantics.
+adheres to Value-Based Semantics.

 1 2 3 4 5 6 7 8 9 10 11 |

 var string1 = "Bill Gates"; var string2 = string1.Substring(0, 5) + string1.Substring(5); // Clone string1 into another string object // string Value-Base Equality Assert.IsFalse(ReferenceEquals(string1, string2)); // Different string objects ...
-Assert.IsTrue(string1 == string2); // ... considered as equal because their data matches // string Immutability var string3 = string1.Replace("Gates", "Clinton"); Assert.IsFalse(ReferenceEquals(string1, string3)); // When changing a string, a new string is created Assert.IsTrue(string1 == "Bill Gates"); // string1 hasn't been changed |
+Assert.IsTrue(string1 == string2); // ... considered as equal because their data matches // string Immutability var string3 = string1.Replace("Gates", "Clinton"); // When modifying a string, a new string object is created Assert.IsFalse(ReferenceEquals(string1, string3)); Assert.IsTrue(string1 == "Bill Gates"); // string1 hasn't been modified |

 Unlike record class